SEPTEMBER 16-20, 2019

 Early program registration for full week is USD$ 400.00 or PhP 20,000.00, extended until August 15 2019.
 You may secure your slot by depositing 25% downpayment (PhP5,000).

 Registration after August 15 is USD$ 500.00 or 25,000.00.

 The fees exclude transport and lodging.
 Fees include a welcome and final dinner.

-Generous grants from the Museum Foundation of the Philippines, Inc. have enabled ICOMOS to offer ten (10) scholarships that cover tuition, accommodation and partial travel for students outside of Metro Manila.
+Generous grants from the Museum Foundation of the Philippines, Inc. have enabled ICOMOS to offer ten (10) scholarships that cover tuition, accommodation and, should the student come from outside Metro Manila, partial travel.
 The strongest applicant is one who can demonstrate past work in the service of heritage preservation, and the capacity to put skills to local use.

 Applicants should email email@example.com with a CV and a letter of intent describing how this technology will be used in the service of heritage preservation, whether for urban planning, museum work, landscape and architectural heritage preservation.
 Scholars will recieve an application form.